Victoria Falls, Cape Town & Kruger Safari - 12 Days Ÿ Can by customised

 - And lots more

-Enjoy 5 days on safari in South Africa's greatest game reserve, where the Big Five roam free.
+Enjoy four days on safari in South Africa's greatest game reserve, where the Big Five roam free.
 One option is to join a guided Kruger Park safari with us, based at one of the national park camps, using comfortable bungalow accommodation.

 Another option is to spend your safari at a luxury private game lodge.
 The private game lodges inside Kruger Park and the surrounding private game reserves offer a fantastic luxury safari experience, with all meals and open vehicle game drives included in the cost.
 Guided bush walks are also possible.

-The choice of lodge will depend on your budget, interests and availability for your required dates.
+The choice of the lodge will depend on your budget, interests and availability for your required dates.
 You can also combine a guided Kruger Park safari with a few nights at a private safari lodge in one of the adjacent private reserves like Sabi Sand Game Reserve and the Timbavati Game Reserve.

 Return to Johannesburg International Airport by road transfer or by plane (5 hours by road or a 1-hour flight).